 Cultured vegetables store well for long periods of time in the

 wine.
-When they are kept below about 40 degrees F, they tend to stop fermenting.
+When they are kept below about 40°F (4°C), they tend to stop fermenting.

 There are some high quality organic cultured vegetables available at most health food stores, but they can be quite costly for just a small jar.
 That's another bonus to making your own!

-It is important to be aware that many types of sauerkraut on the market are not cultured but pasteurized, which destroys most of its nutritional value.
-They are primarily designed to render the final product more uniform and thus more marketable.
+It is important to be aware that many types of sauerkraut on the market are not cultured but pasteurized, which destroys most of its nutritional value such as enzymes and probiotics.
+These pasteurized brands are primarily designed to render the final product more uniform and thus more marketable.
 You get taste perhaps, but none of the health benefits of real raw fermented sauerkraut.